 - Referees should not be present or former collaborators of the nominee.
 (Note: anyone with whom the nominee has co‐authored publications or who has supervised the nominee is considered a collaborator of the nominee.)

 - Referees should be external to McGill University

 - A short biographical note should be included for each referee.

 - Note: Persuasive letters of nomination and of reference, rather than merely summarizing factual information about the nominee’s scholarly output and publication record, will a) explain convincingly to a non‐specialist audience the significance of the nominee’s discoveries and work, and b) make clear in what way(s) the nominee’s work is especially original, creative, or path‐breaking

-Nomination dossiers must be received by the Prizes and Awards Officer in the Office of Sponsored Research, Meredith Chatman, no later than Monday, February 4, 2019.
+Nomination dossiers must be received by the Prizes and Awards Officer in the Office of Sponsored Research, meredith.chatman [at] mcgill.ca (Meredith Chatman), no later than Tuesday, February 4, 2020.
 In accordance with the usual practice for nomination‐based prizes and awards, nominators (but not unsuccessful nominees) will be informed of the selection committee’s decisions.